-The Strategy has been drawn up in close consultation with EFSA's Management Board and in the shaping of the final document EFSA will consider feedback from a public consultation from EFSA's partners and stakeholders.
+The Strategy has been drawn up in close consultation with EFSA's Management Board and, in the shaping of the final document, EFSA has considered feedback from a public consultation.
 A mid-term review of the Strategy will be carried out at the end of 2024 to assess progress and make necessary adjustments as a result of any changes that occur in the meantime to EFSA's operating environment.